Greg-Boggs/GamingLadder/docs/readme.txt

 7. After the first user is setup, edit the database using phpmyadmin or whatever tools you like.
 In the players table you can find AdminJohn.
 Edit his "is_admin tinyint(1)" flag so it says "1" without the "-marks.
 That will make him into an admin.

 8. Now visit the site again, but this time add /Admin to the url and login.
+Notice: You must accept the cookies from the site ot be able to login properly.

 9. If you see anything that looks strange, like division by zero errors and what not it will probably go away once you have some reported games.